influxdata/docs-v2/content/flux/v0/stdlib/influxdata/influxdb/cardinality.md

 Although this function is similar to InfluxQL's [`SHOW SERIES CARDINALITY`](/influxdb/v1/query_language/spec/#show-series-cardinality), it works in a slightly different manner.

-`influxdb.cardinality()` is time bounded and reports the cardinality of the data that's passed into it rather than the cardinality of the bucket as a whole.
+`influxdb.cardinality()` is time bounded and reports the cardinality of data that matches the conditions passed into it rather than that of the bucket as a whole.
 {{% /note %}}